iSaklov/rsschool-cv/cv.md

 #### MASTER IN PHILOSOPHY AND SOCIAL SCIENCES
 #### 09/2007 - 06/2012

-* Chair of philosophy and methodology of science
+* Chair of philosophy and science methodology
-* Teacher of philosophy and human and social sciences
+* Professor of philosophy, social and human sciences

 ## Languages

 |||
 |:---------------------|:------------------------|
 | Belarusian  				 | Natives								 |